steqeq/0000/docs/understand/using_gpu_sanitizer.md

 - Avoid instrumentation of the files which have the worst compile times.
 This will reduce the effectiveness of the address sanitizer process.
 - Add the option `-fsanitize-recover=address`` to the compiles with the worst compile times.
 This option simplifies the added instrumentation resulting in faster compilation.
 See below for more information.
 - Disable instrumentation on a per-function basis by adding `__attribute__`((no_sanitize("address"))) to functions found to be responsible for the large compile time.
 Again, this will reduce the effectiveness of the process.

+Using AMD Supplied Address Sanitizer Instrumented Libraries ROCm releases have optional packages containing additional address sanitizer instrumented builds of the ROCm libraries usually found in /opt/rocm-<version>/lib.
+The instrumented libraries have identical names as the regular uninstrumented libraries and are located in /opt/rocm-<version>/lib/asan.
+These additional libraries are built using the `amdclang++` and `hipcc` compilers, while some uninstrumented libraries are built with g++.
+The preexisting build options are used, but, as descibed above, additional options are used: `-fsanitize=address`, `-shared-libsan` and `-g`.

+These additional libraries avoid additional developer effort to locate repositories, identify the correct branch, check out the correct tags, and other efforts needed to build the libraries from the source.
+And they extend the ability of the process to detect addressing errors into the ROCm libraries themselves.

+When adjusting an application build to add instrumentation, linking against these instrumented libraries is unnecessary.
+For example, any `-L` /opt/rocm-<version>/lib compiler options need not be changed.
+However, the instrumented libraries should be used when the application is run.
+It is particularly important that the instrumented language runtimes, like `libamdhip64.so` and `librocm-core.so`, are used; otherwise, device invalid access detections may not be reported.